satsie/trybitcoin/README.md

 Helpful commands:

-- `gulp build`: turn LESS code into CSS, compile all JS with browserify so the browser can access node-flavored commonjs modules, and start.
-Run [browser-sync](http://browsersync.io/) to watch for any changes to the HTML, CSS, or JS code updates.
-Compile and inject changes as they're made.
+- `gulp build`: turn LESS code into CSS, compile all JS with browserify so the browser can access node-flavored commonjs modules.
-- `gulp lint`: TODO
+- `gulp dev`: Build and run the site.
+Uses [browser-sync](http://browsersync.io/) to watch for any changes to the HTML, CSS, or JS code updates.
+Compiles and injects changes as they're made.

 ## License